Cheapest electricity supplier: compare prices & save

 Unfortunately, prepayment customers almost always end up spending more money on electricity than customers who pay via direct debit or on receipt of a bill.

-If you have a traditional prepayment meter and want to switch to a credit or smart meter, you may need to have a new meter installed in order to go on a direct debit tariff.
+If you have a traditional prepayment meter and want to switch to direct debit payments or continue with prepayment on a smart meter to be able to top-up via an app, you may need to have a new meter installed.
 You should contact your energy provider and request to book an appointment to have this done.

 If you are a pay-as-you-go customer with a smart meter, you just need to contact your current provider and ask to have your meter put in credit mode to switch your payment method to direct debit.
 This can be done quickly and easily without an engineer having to come out to your home.